peter-hanzo/pyspur/README.md

     docker compose up --build -d
     ```

-    This will start a local instance of PySpur that will store spurs and their runs in a local SQLite file.
+    This will start a local instance of PySpur that will store spurs and other state information in a postgres database.
+A local postgres service is used by default.
+Override `POSTGRES_*` variables in the `.env` file to use an external postgres database.
-    Note: For some environments you may want to try: ```sudo docker compose up --build -d```.

 # 🦙 Using PySpur with Ollama (Local Models)